ChatGPT Brand Monitoring: How to Track Brand Visibility in AI Answers

 | Recommendation | "Use Brand Y for best results." | The model treats you as a top choice |

-Why does this matter for how to see brand visibility in chatgpt?
-Because if you only track mentions, you might think you’re doing well when really no one can click through to your site.
+Why does this matter for ChatGPT brand monitoring?
+Because if you only track mentions, you might think you're doing well when really no one can click through to your site.

 Why Visibility in ChatGPT Is Different from Search Engine Rankings